Blog

 One of the most immediate and significant costs after a truck accident is medical care.
 You can recover compensation for all your medical expenses, including emergency room visits, hospital stays, surgeries, and doctor’s appointments.
 But it doesn’t stop there.
 If your injuries require long-term treatment, you can also seek funds for future care.
 This might include physical therapy, rehabilitation, prescription medications, or even home modifications to accommodate a disability.
 Serious accidents can sometimes result in a traumatic brain injury, which often requires extensive and ongoing medical support.
 It’s crucial to account for these future costs in your claim.

-Lost Wages and Future Earnings
+Recovering Lost Wages and Future Income

 A serious injury can keep you out of work for weeks, months, or even permanently.
 You are entitled to compensation for the wages you lost while recovering.
 This includes salary, hourly pay, and any bonuses or commissions you would have earned.
 Beyond that, if your injuries prevent you from returning to your old job or limit your ability to earn money in the future, you can seek damages for “loss of earning capacity.”
 This helps cover the difference between what you would have earned and what you can now earn because of the accident.
 Our team can help you understand all your options across our practice areas.

-Pain and Suffering
+Compensation for Your Pain and Suffering

 This category covers the physical and emotional distress caused by the accident.
 While no amount of money can erase your suffering, compensation can provide a sense of justice and financial stability.
 This includes physical pain from your injuries, as well as emotional trauma like anxiety, depression, or post-traumatic stress disorder (PTSD).
 In the most tragic cases, families may experience immense emotional suffering after the wrongful death of a loved one.
 Calculating these damages is complex, but it is a critical part of your claim that acknowledges the very real human impact of the accident.